leptonai/leptonai/misc/tuna/tuna-user-guide.md

 #### Summary

-This example demonstrates how a user can upload data, train a model, check its status, and run the model using the Tuna CLI commands.
-The process involves simple commands and outputs clear results to guide the user through each step of the workflow.
+This example covers the entire workflow from data upload to model training and deployment.
+With a few simple commands, you're able to manage the full lifecycle of a machine learning model using Tuna, ensuring an efficient and clear process from start to finish.

 ---
 ## <span style="color:DeepSkyBlue">`Data` Management Commands
 ---
-The `Data` commands allow users to manage their data within the Tuna platform.
-These commands provide options for listing, uploading, and removing data files, making it easy to interact with and manage datasets.
+The `Data` commands provide seamless ways to manage your datasets within the Tuna platform.
+Whether it's listing, uploading, or removing data files, these commands offer you full control over your data.

 ### <span style="color:SkyBlue">`list-data` Command Overview

-The `list-data` command allows users to list all existing data files available in their Tuna environment.
-This command provides a simple way to view and verify the available datasets.
+Need to check your available datasets?
+The `list-data` command lets you view all the data files currently stored in your Tuna environment.

 #### Example Usage